ibm-cloud-docs/watson-assistant/analytics-recognition.md

 You can view groups of unrecognized requests for the draft or live environment.
 If there are at least 50 unrecognized requests in the last 30 days, {{site.data.keyword.conversationshort}} can evaluate the data and attempt to generate groups of similar requests.

-To generate a group, there needs to be at least 10 examples that have similar meaning, so:
+To generate a group, there need to be at least 10 examples that have similar meaning, so:
 - The list of groups might not always appear
 - The groups might not include all unrecognized requests